datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 modification and reads executing concurrently with writes from a single mutator thread.

 The main features of its implementation are:
-- full support of the `Trie` interface
+- full support of the `Trie` hierarchy of interfaces
 - using nodes of several different types for efficiency
 - support for content on any node, including intermediate (prefix)
+- support for alternate branch pointers
 - support for writes from a single mutator thread concurrent with multiple readers
 - various consistency and atomicity guarantees for readers
 - memory management, off-heap or on-heap